In NC House race, Heggins campaigns on consistency, dedication to human rights - Salisbury Post

 Heggins, a Democrat, is challenging Rep. Harry Warren, a Republican, in the upcoming general election to represent the 76th district.
 Warren was elected to serve the 76th district in 2018, but has served in the state House for a decade now, previously representing District 77.

-Heggins made history in 2017 when she was the first Black female mayor elected in the city of Salisbury and the first Black woman to serve on the city council.
+Heggins made history in 2017 when she was the first Black female mayor in the city of Salisbury and the first Black woman to serve on the city council.
 She said there needs to be fresh faces and perspectives among elected officials to keep them more focused on the people they serve.
 Additionally, it helps keep elected officials from becoming complacent.

 “A different face means different opportunities,” she said, adding that she hopes to groom other young leaders who wish to be public servants one day.

-Note: Editor’s note: This article was updated Thursday at 1:30 p.m. on Sept.
-3 to make grammatical corrections and clarify that Heggins did not advocate for “Fame” to be relocated to specific location.
-We apologize for the errors.